 Publish or Perish is a software program that retrieves and analyzes academic citations.
 It can be downloaded on Microsoft Windows, Apple Mac OS X and GNU/Linux.
 It uses Google Scholar to obtain the raw citations, then analyzes these and presents statistics such as Hirsch's h-index and Egghe's g-index for journals and researchers.

 The visibility of a researcher decreases when the person’s name is written incorrectly or in multiple ways and when the person changes employment.
 This makes it difficult to trace the researcher’s publications in databases.
-It is therefore important that you get a personal identifier covering all your publications.
+It is therefore important that you get a researcher identifier covering all your publications.
 This makes it easier to find your publications and to follow how often your articles have been cited.
 In addition, it ensures your visibility in databases and facilitates your networking in the scientific community.

-The Ministry of Education and Culture recommend that the researchers should create themselves an ORCID identifier.
 The ResearcherID identifier makes it easy to follow the impact of your own publications according to the Web of Science database.